Gary Barnett (real estate developer)

-Gary Barnett (born c.
-1956) is an American businessman.
-He is the president and founder of Extell Development Company, a real estate development firm involved in residential, commercial and hospitality properties, including several high-profile buildings in Manhattan, New York.
+Gary Barnett is an American businessman.
+He is the president and founder of Extell Development Company, a real estate development firm involved in residential, commercial and hospitality properties.

-Early life
+Personal life

 Barnett was born Gershon Swiatycki on the Lower East Side of Manhattan.
 His father, Chaim Swiatycki, was a rabbi and Talmudic scholar.
-He later moved to Monsey, New York.
 He received his Bachelor of Arts degree in math from Queens College and received a Master of Economics degree from Hunter College.
+Barnett is an Observant Jew who lives primarily in Monsey, New York.
+He is known for avoiding computers and technology and relying on a Flip phone.

 Career

 Barnett began his career as a diamond trader in Antwerp, Belgium, during the 1980s.
 He returned to the United States in the 1990s to diversify into real estate, purchasing shopping malls and office buildings in the Midwest.

 In 1994, he joined Kevin P. Maloney's Property Markets Group as a principal and made his first New York City purchase, the Belnord apartment building.
-In 1998, he built what would become the W Times Square.
+In 1998, he contracted workers to build what would become the W Times Square.
 In 2003, Barnett partnered with the Carlyle Group to build The Orion, a 60-story luxury tower on 42nd Street.

 Barnett is a 2011 American Institute of Architects (AIA) Heritage Ball honoree.
 He also received the AIA New York Chapter Award in 2011.
 He was ranked #6 on The Commercial Observer's Power 100 list in 2011, #2 in 2012, and #1 in 2013.

+In the early 2010's, Barnett obtained financing from Abu Dhabi's investment funds to build One57, a "Supertall" residential skyscraper on 57th Street (Manhattan).
+One57's success, coming just after the 2008 financial crisis, kickstarted the development of Manhattan's Billionaires' Row.

+For his next project, Central Park Tower, Barnett relied on financing from the Israeli Bond Market, the EB-5 visa program and the Chinese-State owned Shanghai Municipal Investment Group.
+Completed in 2020 at a cost of $3 Billion, the 1550 foot Central Park Tower is the world's tallest purely residential skyscraper.

+In 2025, Barnett began planning for a new supertall development on the Upper West Side of Manhattan, taking advantage of the unique zoning afforded to the former ABC Studios building.